Demoli/borderless/README.md

 ## Usage

+Can accept both CBZ and CBR files as input but output will always be CBZ

 `python main.py [input file path.cbz] [output file path.cbz]`

 ### Options

 * --margin - Keep a specified number of pixels as a border, default 20